Roane State Community College

 - Damage to property that is a direct result of an animal brought to campus will be the sole responsibility of the individual in whose care the animal was brought to campus.

-- Student Assistance: Students who require accommodations for the use of a service animal should contact the RSCC Disability Services office at the Harriman campus, ext.
-4546 or the Oak Ridge campus at ext.
-2003.
+- Student Assistance: Students who require accommodations for the use of a service animal should contact the RSCC Disability Services office at extension 2003.
 Students may also contact the Dean of Students with questions or complaints at ext.
 4550, Harriman Campus.

 - Employee Assistance: Faculty or staff who require a service animal should consult the Human Resources Director, ADA Coordinator, Harriman campus, ext.
 4679.